symbol/symbol-docs/source/concepts/namespace.rst

 AddressAliasTransaction
 =======================

-Announce an alias transaction to attach a namespace to an account.
+Announce an AliasTransaction to attach a namespace to an account.
 A namespace can be assigned to any account present in the network.

 **Version**: 0x01